 - VOCs by the USEPA method 8260B

 - SVOCs by USEPA method 8270C

 - TAL metals by USEPA method 6000/ 7000 series;

 - PCBs by USEPA method 8082.

-- Free cyanide by USEPA method 9016.
+- Free cyanide by USEPA method 9016

 - Hexavalent chromium by USEPA method 3060A/7196

 - Total organic carbon by Lloyd Kahn method.

-The 0 to 8 ft bgs soil sample will additionally be analyzed for pesticides by USEPA Method 8081A and herbicides by USEPA Method 8151A for the purpose of human health risk assessment (HHRA) for utility workers.
+The 0 to 8 ft bgs sample interval will be additionally analyzed for pesticides by USEPA Method 8081A and herbicides by USEPA Method 8151A for the purpose of human health risk assessment (HHRA) for utility workers.

-If NAPL or NAPL-saturated soil is encountered, samples may be collected for hydrocarbon characterization by GC/FID (TPH, DRO) and GC/MS (alkylated PAHs, n-alkanes and isoprenoid hydrocarbons) by the methods listed below.
+If NAPL or NAPL-saturated soil is encountered, samples may be collected for hydrocarbon characterization by the methods listed below.
 Additional samples may be collected and analyzed to evaluate areal extent of NAPL-saturated soil, and to identify co-mingled or non-MGP related impacts.
 Up to 40 samples will be selected for hydrocarbon characterization for the RI program, of which up to 10 samples are proposed for Phase 1 of the RI.
 These samples will be analyzed for the following, consistent with analyses conducted on Newtown Creek sediment samples

-- PAHs and alkyl PAHs by USEPA Method 8270C using Selective Ion Monitoring (SIM) - N-alkanes and isoprenoids including diesel range organics (DRO) and total petroleum hydrocarbon (TPH) ranges by USEPA Method 8100.
+- PAHs and alkyl PAHs by USEPA Method 8270C using Selective Ion Monitoring (SIM) - N-alkanes and isoprenoids including DRO and TPH ranges by USEPA Method 8100.

-Each sampling implement will be decontaminated in accordance with decontamination procedures described in the FSP.
+Each sampling device will be decontaminated in accordance with decontamination procedures described in the FSP.
 QA/QC samples will include blind duplicate soil samples, MS/MSD samples, and equipment rinsate blank samples.
-The quality control samples will be completed at a frequency of 1/20.
+The quality control samples will be completed at a frequency of 1 per 20 samples.
 An approved NYSDOH ELAP registered laboratory will perform the analyses.
 One trip blank will be included per shipment of samples to the laboratory.